Lab-Frauscher/Graphical-user-interface-for-seizure-similarity/Readme.md

      - `c4`: Seizure onset pattern number
    - **GUI.m**: The main code to run for the GUI.
    - **onset_lib.mat**: Contains the names of seizure onset patterns corresponding to the numbers in column 4 of the segment information.
-4. Open GUI.m and enjoy using the GUI.
+4. Open GUI.m and click run.
 ---

 ### Credits